Overall New Zealand Scholarship results 2021

 Te Reo Rangatira 191 3.66 6 1

-• Up to five candidates in addition to 3% of the Level 3 cohort can receive Scholarship in each subject.
-Because Latin is undertaken by a very small number of candidates and has a very small Level 3 cohort, this discretionary flexibility resulted in a high percentage of the Level 3 cohort receiving awards.
+• Up to 5 students on top of 3% of the Level 3 cohort can receive Scholarship in each subject.
+Because Latin is undertaken by a very small number of students, and a very small number at Level 3, a high percentage of Level 3 students receive awards.

 New Zealand Scholarship cut scores